Ngal'ayel Mukau

 Ngal'ayel Mukau (born 3 November 2004) is a professional footballer who plays as a midfielder for Ligue 1 club Lille.
-Born in Belgium, he represents the DR Congo at international level.
+Born in Belgium, he plays for the DR Congo national team.

 Club career

 Mechelen

 Mukau is a youth product of Mechelen and Zulte Waregem.
 On 20 July 2022, he signed his first professional contract with Mechelen for 2+1 seasons.
 He made his senior and professional debut with Mechelen in a 2–0 Belgian First Division A loss to Zulte Waregem on 8 January 2023.

 Lille

-On 11 July 2024, Mukau signed for French Ligue 1 club Lille, on a four-year contract.
+On 11 July 2024, Mukau signed for French club Lille, on a four-year contract.
 The financial details of the transfer include an initial and base fee of €4 million and a maximum of €1 million add-ons depending on sporting conditions.
 On 27 November, he scored his first professional goals with a brace in a 2–1 win at Bologna in the 2024–25 UEFA Champions League league phase.